top of page

 456 Express

-BUFFALO SHOT PLACEMENT & APPROACH We are hunting the strong and heavy 700-900kg older Buffalo bulls, which have double the mass in skin, muscle and bone structure than young water buffalo bulls or buffalo cows of 300-500kg.
-The brain is small, protected and moving, so ideally your first shot should be with a quality expanding bullet placed accurately to kill the animal with maximum damage to the vitals.
-Through the heart and lungs is best, and a shoulder taken out as-well is good.
-On rare occasions, tough animals can regain their footing and run, or occasionally charge.
-Be prepared for such circumstance with a Solid or FMJ bullet/s in your magazine, and be able to shoot accurately on running game, and achieve maximum penetration to vitals.
+BUFFALO SHOT PLACEMENT & APPROACH We are hunting the heavy muscled 750-900kg older Buffalo bulls, which have double the mass in skin, muscles and bone structure than that of younger water buffalo bulls or buffalo cows of 300-500kg.
+The brain is small, protected but mostly 2" to 3" of solid bone, and moving, so preferably your first shot with a quality expanding bullet through the heart and/or both lungs is best, and a shoulder also taken out is good.
+On rare occasions, large tough animals can regain their footing and run, or occasionally charge.... so be prepared with a Solid or FMJ bullet/s in your magazine, and be able to shoot accurately on running game, and achieve maximum penetration.
 Fire again until the Buffalo is down, and then another spine or shoulder shot to be sure.
-Approach with caution and hold your rifle tight with both hands, (so a horn flick doesn't send your rifle flying or your AD shot back at others), approach with butt on your shoulder, and looking over your sights.
-Once the Buffalo is confirmed dead, barrels up and in a safe direction.... then... all hunters are to safely clear your rifle chambers.
+Approach with caution and hold your rifle tight with both hands, (so a horn flick doesn't send your rifle flying, or your AD shot back at others), approach with rifle ready to fire, butt on your shoulder, and looking over your sights.
+Once the Buffalo is confirmed dead, barrels up and in a safe direction.... next... all hunters must safely clear your rifle chamber/s.. (before inspecting the trophy, and taking pics).
 Practice.

 To Stop A Charge

 STOPPING 100% A charge, it is very rare for the client, but it does happen.
 A Buffalo might get back up, can ambush and come from the side or behind, or just straight through heavy bush.
 We have heard of rare and unusual instances of african Cape Buffalo with multiple shots from 416, 458, 470 etc through the vitals, yet still coming and driven on by adrenaline.
 Trust me, it is the same here.
-If this happens to you, the only one shot placement that will STOP the charge is a brain shot (size of an orange), or a spine shot (size of a thick rope), miss that and the animal can be on top of you.
-On our Water Buffalo the position of the brain is exactly between the horns, whether the head is up and coming, facing you, or down to smash or hook you.. (on Cape Buffalo the brain position is slightly different).
-We keep a water buffalo skull in camp/s, so you can see for yourself.
+If this happens to you, the only one shot placement that WILL STOP the charge is a brain shot (size of an orange), or a spine shot (size of a thick rope), if you miss that, the animal can be on top of you.
+On our Water Buffalo the position of the brain is exactly between the horns, whether the head is up and coming, facing you, or down to smash or hook you..
+We keep an old water buffalo skull in camp/s, so you can see for yourself.

 bgImage